All Products

 Encryption

-• If SSL encryption is disabled for the source database, select Non-encrypted.
+• If Secure Sockets Layer (SSL) encryption is not enabled for the source database, select Non-encrypted.

 • If SSL encryption is enabled for the source database, select SSL-encrypted.
-By default, DTS trusts the server certificate.
+DTS trusts the server certificate by default.

 Destination Database